-Mandatory reporting of HIV laboratory results should be reported electronically via the HIV Laboratory Management System (LMS).
-LMS is a web-based reporting system developed for the State of Michigan.
+HIV Mandatory reporting of HIV laboratory results should be reported electronically or by arrangement with MDHHS.
 A case report form, MDHHS Form 1355, should also be completed by the medical provider and faxed to the Division of HIV/STI Programs, Surveillance Unit at 313-456-1580.
 The case report form is available at:

-https://www.michigan.gov/documents/mdhhs/Michigan_Adult_HIV_Confidential_Case_Report_Form 732626 7.pdf and instructions can be found at https://www.michigan.gov/documents/mdhhs/Michigan Adult HIV Confidential Case Report For m Instructions 724837 7.pdf
+www.michigan.gov/documents/mdhhs/Michigan Adult HIV Confidential Case Report Form 732 626 7.pdf.